 What am I to do now?, I thought.
 I stared hard at the email, but there was hope, they said if I emailed an E. Smith, I could still get copies printed.
-A new company Sheridan had taken it over.
-But when I contacted them I found no they could not honor my print on demand agreement.
+A new company Sheridan had taken it over Thomson-Shore.
+When I contacted them I found no they could not honor my print on demand agreement.
 They could do a new estimate, which turned out way too high.

 But it was still listed as an ebook?
 Reading Amazon’s fine print it said books might still be listed even if they were no longer available.
 Maybe it was just a ghost.
 I’d downloaded it earlier when Thomson-Shore was still viable so I asked a friend to is if the link was alive.
 She got the kindle app, paid $10.03 including tax and downloaded the book.